DataFire/Integrations/integrations/generated/azure_storage/README.md

 * OperationProperties `object`: Properties of operation, include metric specifications.
   * serviceSpecification [ServiceSpecification](#servicespecification)

-### Resource
-* Resource `object`: Describes a storage resource.
-  * id `string`: Resource Id
-  * location `string`: Resource location
-  * name `string`: Resource name
-  * tags `object`: Tags assigned to a resource; can be used for viewing and grouping a resource (across resource groups).
-  * type `string`: Resource type

 ### Restriction
 * Restriction `object`: The restriction because of which SKU cannot be used.
   * reasonCode `string` (values: QuotaId, NotAvailableForSubscription): The reason for the restriction.
-As of now this can be “QuotaId” or “NotAvailableForSubscription”.
+As of now this can be "QuotaId" or "NotAvailableForSubscription".
 Quota Id is set when the SKU has requiredQuotas parameter as the subscription does not belong to that quota.
-The “NotAvailableForSubscription” is related to capacity at DC.
+The "NotAvailableForSubscription" is related to capacity at DC.
   * type `string`: The type of restrictions.
 As of now only possible value for this is location.
   * values `array`: The value of restrictions.
 If the restriction type is set to location.
 This would be different locations where the SKU is restricted.
     * items `string`

 ### SKUCapability
-* SKUCapability `object`: The capability information in the specified sku, including file encryption, network acls, change notification, etc.
+* SKUCapability `object`: The capability information in the specified SKU, including file encryption, network ACLs, change notification, etc.
-  * name `string`: The name of capability, The capability information in the specified sku, including file encryption, network acls, change notification, etc.
+  * name `string`: The name of capability, The capability information in the specified SKU, including file encryption, network ACLs, change notification, etc.
   * value `string`: A string value to indicate states of given capability.
 Possibly 'true' or 'false'.

 ### ServiceSasParameters
-* ServiceSasParameters `object`: The parameters to list service SAS credentials of a speicific resource.
+* ServiceSasParameters `object`: The parameters to list service SAS credentials of a specific resource.
   * canonicalizedResource **required** `string`: The canonical path to the signed resource.
   * endPk `string`: The end of partition key.
   * endRk `string`: The end of row key.